 - Plan conservation and restoration works for the future

 - Improve public access

-- Plan activities that engage the whole community
+- Plan activities and interpretation that engage the whole community

-The Conservation Management Plan will help Tower Hamlets Cemetery Park plan for our future.
-Understanding what needs to be done, why it needs to be done and who will do the work is vital.
-This knowledge will help us to then create a maintenance plan to care for the Cemetery Park to guide us on what needs doing on a day to day basis.
-From who cuts the grass and plants the spring daffodils, to when the health and safety checks need completing and how we conduct cleaning and repairs on our vast array of headstones and monuments.
+Understanding what needs to be done, why it needs to be done and who will do the work is vital to the success of the Cemetery Park in the long term.
+This knowledge is helping us to create a maintenance plan to care for the Cemetery Park to guide us on what needs doing on a day-to-day basis.
+The Conservation Management Plan will guide us on everything from who cuts the grass and plants the spring daffodils, when the health and safety checks need completing and how we conduct cleaning to how we decide what repairs are most important on our vast array of headstones and monuments.

 Despite being just a year after the completion of the Conservation Management Plan, we have already begun (and completed) several of the projects that were highlighted in our works schedule.